ldyang14/training-material/topics/translatomics/tutorials/normalization-of-reads/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Normalization of Ribo-seq reads
+title: Normalization of Ribo-Seq reads
 zenodo_link: ''
 questions:
 - Which biological questions are addressed by the tutorial?